 Parents and caregivers of individuals diagnosed with an autism spectrum disorder, or ASD, can face significant challenges during mealtime.
 It’s not uncommon to have tantrums, ritualistic eating behavior, or food selectivity and sensitivity.
 All of which makes providing proper nutrition difficult.

 Ascend Autism works with families to address the underlying behavioral root causes of these mealtime challenges.
 By addressing these behaviors head-on we not only improve these behaviors but also positively impact their diet and physical health.

 Challenges Facing Autism Nutrition and Diet

-- Limited selection: This can be one of the most significant challenges for parents and caregivers.
-Nearly all children can be picky or finicky when it comes to food, but those with ASD can have much stronger food dislikes based on their sensitivity to the taste, smell, color, and texture (often called mouthfeel) of food.
+- Limited selection: This is one of the most significant challenges for parents and caregivers.
+Nearly all children can be picky or finicky when it comes to food.
+Those with ASD can have much stronger food dislikes based on their sensitivity to the taste, smell, color, and texture (often called mouthfeel) of food.

 Areas to Manage

-Ascend Autism works with families across New York and New England both in-person and via telehealth services.
+Ascend Autism works with families both in-person and via telehealth services.
 If you are interested in learning more, give us a call at 877.323.8668.
 We can get you the support you need today.